-2. Did you know that the Financial Aid Priority filing deadline for 2013-2014 was March 1, 2013?
+2. Did you know that the Financial Aid Priority filing deadline for 2014-2015 is March 1, 2014?
 Do not delay filling out the FAFSA.
 Funds are awarded on a first come first served basis.

-3. Did you know that students with an approved Satisfactory Academic Progress (SAP) appeal for SPRING 2013 must academically progress during Spring 2013 in order to receive aid for SUMMER 2013.
+3. Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for SPRING 2014 must academically progress during Spring 2014 in order to receive aid for SPRING 2014.
 Approval IS NOT automatic.